 Transposition of the great arteries

-Transposition of the great arteries (TGA) is the most common cyanotic congenital cardiac anomaly presenting during the newborn period, with cyanosis in the first 24 hours of life.
-It accounts for up to 7% of all congenital cardiac anomalies 1 and can be assessed with echocardiography, gated car...
+Transposition of the great arteries (TGA) (also known as transposition of the great vessels (TGV)) is the most common cyanotic congenital cardiac anomaly presenting during the newborn period, with cyanosis in the first 24 hours of life.
+It accounts for up to 7% of all congenital cardiac anomalie...

 Temporal resolution relates to the duration of time for acquisition of a single frame of a dynamic process, i.e., cine imaging.
 Discussion The concept of temporal resolution is fundamental to cardiac CT and MRI, in which a rapidly beating heart is imaged over the order of milliseconds into mul...